deanbobo/khill/README.md

 K-Hill is a method and software package that can quantify molecular diversity in pangenomes.
 The method draws on information theory (Shannon Diversity) to quantify richness and evenness of K-mers between genomes in groups of samples.
 The approach is computationally efficient - not relying on databases, alignments, or genome graphs.

-This python script can be run two ways:
+This `khill-fastas.py` script can be run two ways:
 1. with --directory which  will measure K-Hill in a "pangeome" which includes all fasta files in the specified directory.
 2. with --file_table which allows for grouping of genomes to be measured separately.